SOAP Virtual Services

 Create SOAP Virtual Services

-In ReadyAPI, you can create a SOAP virtual service from scratch.
-This means that you create an empty service and then add virtual operations to it manually.
+In ReadyAPI, you can manually create a SOAP virtual service by first creating an empty service and then adding virtual operations to it.

 A faster approach is to create a SOAP virtual service from a WSDL specification.
 In this case, ReadyAPI will automatically create virtual operations for the operations it finds in the specification (it can do this for all the operations or some of the operations).
 If the specification is not part of your ReadyAPI project yet, it will be included into the project.
 See Generating Virtual Services.